Exile Hill: Geography

 Exile Hill is located about 60 km southeast of the community of Telegraph Creek in Cassiar Land District of northwestern British Columbia, Canada.
 It has an elevation of 1890 m and is part of the Arctic Lake Plateau or the neighbouring Spectrum Range, which are at the southern end of the Mount Edziza volcanic complex.
 The volcanic complex consists of a group of overlapping shield volcanoes, stratovolcanoes, lava domes and cinder cones that have formed over the last 7.5 million years.
 Exile Hill rises above the southeastern side of Mess Creek valley and is topographically higher than its surroundings.
 The terrain east of Exile Hill is relatively flat, but elsewhere it is surrounded by vegetated valleys.
 Tadekho Creek and Nahta Creek flow through valleys north and south of Exile Hill, respectively, and are tributaries of Mess Creek.

 Exile Hill is surrounded by a number of other landforms within the Mount Edziza volcanic complex.
 Outcast Hill, about 5 km to the northeast, is a cinder cone on an interfluve between Tadekho Creek to the south and an unnamed tributary of Tadekho Creek to the north.
 About 5 km southeast of Exile Hill is Tadekho Hill, a nearly circular volcanic cone about 5 km northwest of Little Arctic Lake.
 Kuno Peak, about 10 km to the east, is a glaciated mountain peak at the western end of a ridge extending from the southwestern end of the Spectrum Range.
 About 10 km south and southeast of Exile Hill are Nahta Cone and Wetalth Ridge, respectively, which are on the opposite side of Nahta Creek valley.

-Exile Hill lies in Mount Edziza Provincial Park which, with an area of 266180 ha, is one of the largest provincial parks in British Columbia.
+Exile Hill lies in Mount Edziza Provincial Park which, with an area of 2661.8 km2, is one of the largest provincial parks in British Columbia.
 It was established in 1972 to preserve the volcanic landscape extending from Mount Edziza in the north to the Spectrum Range in the south.
 Mount Edziza Provincial Park is in the Tahltan Highland, a southeast-trending upland area extending along the western side of the Stikine Plateau.

 Geology

 Background

-As a part of the Mount Edziza volcanic complex, Exile Hill lies within a broad area of volcanoes and lava flows called the Northern Cordilleran Volcanic Province, which extends from northwestern British Columbia northwards through Yukon into easternmost Alaska.
-The dominant rocks comprising these volcanoes are alkali basalts and hawaiites, but nephelinite, basanite and peralkaline (Note: Peralkaline rocks are magmatic rocks that have a higher ratio of sodium and potassium to aluminum.) phonolite, trachyte and comendite are locally abundant.
+As a part of the Mount Edziza volcanic complex, Exile Hill lies within a broad area of volcanoes called the Northern Cordilleran Volcanic Province, which extends from northwestern British Columbia northwards through Yukon into easternmost Alaska.
+The dominant rocks that make up these volcanoes are alkali basalts and hawaiites, but nephelinites, basanites and peralkaline (Note: Peralkaline rocks are magmatic rocks that have a higher ratio of sodium and potassium to aluminum.) phonolites, trachytes and comendites are locally abundant.
 These rocks were deposited by volcanic eruptions from 20 million years ago to as recently as a few hundred years ago.
-The cause of volcanic activity in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.
+Volcanism in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.